2025–26 AC Monza season

-The 2025–26 season is the 114th season in the history of the AC Monza, the 41st season in Serie B after the third consecutive season in Serie A. In addition to the domestic league, the team participated in the Coppa Italia.
+The 2025–26 season was the 114th season in the history of the AC Monza, the 41st season in Serie B after the third consecutive season in Serie A. After defeating Catanzaro in the play-off final, Monza were promoted to the Serie A for the fourth time in their history.
+They also participated in the Coppa Italia, the Italian domestic cup, and were eliminated in the round of 32.